mattfenwick/clojarse-js/syntax.md

 # Token parsers #

-Goal of this phase: determine the internal structure of the number, symbol, char, string, and regex tokens
+Goal of this phase: determine the internal structure of the number, ident, char, string, and regex tokens

 ## String ##